2015 Fantasy Football PPR Rankings: Tight Ends- Updated: Saturday, August 29th

 Once again, Daniels is reunited with Gary Kubiak.
 Daniels had 48 catches for 527 yards and four touchdowns last season in Baltimore.
 While I don't expect 12 touchdowns from Daniels, which is something that Julius Thomas has done in back-to-back years in Denver, I would expect an improvement across the board over his 48/527/4 line from last season.

 In two NFL seasons, Reed has played nine and 11 games, respectively, and that's the biggest concern (durability) with Reed.
 That said, he's been reasonably productive in those 20 games -- 95 receptions for 964 yards (plus 18 rushing yards) and three touchdowns.
-I like Reed's upside if he can stay healthy, but he also was invisible in too many games last season as he had 25 yards or less in five of his final seven games and didn't score a single touchdown last season.
+I like Reed's upside if he can stay healthy, especially considering that both Niles Paul and Logan Paulsen were placed on Injured Reserve.

 Fleener finished with 774 yards and eight touchdowns, both of which were career highs, on 51 receptions last season.
 Unsurprisingly, Fleener's best games last season came in games that Dwayne Allen was out.
 In the four games that Allen missed or left early due to injury, Fleener had 355 yards and four touchdowns.
 In the other 12 games, he had just 419 yards and four touchdowns.
 Assuming that Fleener and Allen are healthy for the entire season, I prefer Allen over Fleener.